 Holiday Decorating without the Plastic

-Zero waste, better for your health, and timeless
+Zero waste, natural, and sustainable decorations that are better for your health, and timeless

 With Halloween solidly in the rearview mirror, the Holiday season is officially upon us.
 This also means that decorations are popping up everywhere.
-No matter where you go, stores are full of aisles stuffed with holiday decorations.
-While all of these cute baubles and tchotchkes might help you set the scene for your big family dinner, after the fact they are probably going to end up in the trash.
+Everyone has holiday decorations on the mind, especially this year!
+While shiny tinsel and garlands might help you set the scene in your home, after the fact they are probably going to end up in the trash.
 If you are good about organizing, they might end up in a holiday box for next year, but chances are you will forget you had them and just get new ones again.
 To help you overcome the cycle and still fill your home with some adorable, fun, easy to reuse holiday decorations, we created a list of some of our favorite plastic-free holiday decorations.
+Many can be reused as they are more durable than plastic decorations and others are biodegradable and compostable!

 Why the focus on plastic free?
 Plastic has some important uses in the world, but making (often) one-time-use decorations doesn't fall high on that list.
 And, both the production of plastic and the disposal of it can end up putting some of the chemicals used to create it into the world we live in, which means it can come back to haunt us in terms of our health (1).
+A lot plastic has additive like phthalates, lead, and fire retardants that have harmful health effects, plus plastic comes from fossil fuels!
 We don't love that, so we try to limit our use of plastic when we can.
 Decorating for the holidays is definitely one of those times.
 So, here's a list of some of our favorite plastic-free, healthy, and on theme holiday decorations.

-Their white bark gives them a snowy feel and makes them a great addition to tablescapes or vases full of dried flowers and cranberries.
+Their white bark gives them a snowy feel and makes them a great addition to table settings or vases full of dried flowers and cranberries.
+Tie some twine around them or a pretty ribbon to help create the perfect pile.

 Garland and Wreaths